lawrencekgrant/vscode-cql/README.md

     - Workspace
     - Search Cassandra for symbols
     - ~~Better Syntax Highlighting~~ (done)
-    - Moving task to Issues
+    - Move this task list Issues

 ### For more information